bbadzioch/MTH309_F2019/docs/jupyter.md

 ```

 in a terminal (Mac and Linux) or command prompt (Windows).
 Once you execute this command, a web browser will open showing
 the  Jupyter Notebook dashboard.
-Here is a short video which demonstrates basic functionality of the Jupyter Notebook.
+The short video below demonstrates basic functionality of the Jupyter Notebook.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/BJnro9jQ3fE"